Naked DSL - How it Works

 wire to your house is activated for broadband use at the central telephone

-exchange, allowing for broadband internet service to your home.
+exchange by a technician, allowing for broadband internet service to your home.
 You then plug

 regular phone calls through your landline phone.